PhlipArima.com

 it is beginning to move. it knows

-how to chew. it breaths with a rhythm
+how to chew. it breathes with a rhythm

 that reflects my own.